-I have to admit I’ve been guilty of this far too often in the past (lent up against a wall or sitting on a chair or couch that is – I’d never leave a guitar lying on the floor – but I’ve seen people who do!).
+I have to admit I’ve been guilty of this far too often in the past (leaning up against a wall or sitting on a chair or couch that is – I’d never leave a guitar lying on the floor.
+But I’ve seen people who do!).
 And it’s easy to knock your guitar over accidentally.
-And if it’s on the floor – well, we all know what can happen then.
+And if it’s on the floor…well, we all know what can happen then.

 But that’s not to say for a second that I recommend this strategy to anyone!
 You have just as easy an access when you have your guitar on a stand (with much less potential damage).

 Whilst not as safe for your guitar as keeping it in its case, this is a much safer option than keeping it leaning against the wall or lying on the floor.
 And it’s arguably safer than a floor stand too.

 And it’s easy to see so that you remember to play the guitar – as it’s prominently displayed – and easy to access.
 And whilst not as easy to pull down to play as just leaving it lying around – and not quite as easy as a floor stand either – it is relatively easy to access the guitar, compared to keeping it in its case.